3 key takeaways

 Here's the thing: no matter what someone on Reddit tells you, HR departments will conduct background checks to verify work history.
 If they find inconsistencies like fake jobs or fabricated years, it could result in your immediate removal from the hiring process.

 Documenting your career history is one way to accurately recall your career.
 The best way to do this?
 Maintain a base resume that contains your entire work history.
-Then, when you're ready to apply for a job, you can pick and choose the achievements that are most appropriate for that specific role.
+Then, when you're ready to apply for a job, you can pick and choose the bullet points that are most appropriate for that specific role.

 Misrepresentation of skills or experience